Noteshelf Review 2023

 Protip: Apple Pencil (2nd Generation) users can ignore this feature since the Apple Pencil already has a built-in tap-to-switch feature (enabled in Settings).
 When you’re done erasing, just tap the body of the Apple Pencil twice to switch back to the pen.

-#alt#A screenshot of the text tool UI with the keyboard underneath and a text box with the words, “This is a text box!”
+A screenshot of the text tool UI with the Font/text style menu on the left and a text box with the words, “This is a text box!”

 Noteshelf’s text display options are excellent.